Scoring and Reporting

 Appendix B and Appendix C of the Annual Administration and Technical Report provide annual and longitudinal pass rates, respectively, for the FTCE/FELE program.
 The pass rates are provided for all, best-time and first-time test attempts.
 First attempt is defined as an attempt in the administration year with no prior attempt for the same examination.
 Best attempt is the examinee’s highest score for each examination.
 Longitudinal pass rates span four consecutive years including the administration year of focus.

 The Annual Administration and Technical Report also provides pass rates based on Title II data processing.
 These results can be found in Appendix D. The Appendix shows pass rates for examinees belonging to State Approved teacher preparation programs as well as examinees not belonging to any preparation program.
-An examinee is classified as belonging to a preparation program if they were claimed by an institution (Educator Preparation Institution [EPI], Professional Development Certification Program [PDCP], State College, State University, or Private College/University) for a specified examination during the Title II reporting process.
+An examinee is classified as belonging to a preparation program if they were claimed by an institution (Educator Preparation Institution [EPI], Professional Learning Certification Program [PLCP], State College, State University, or Private College/University) for a specified examination during the Title II reporting process.

 Score Reports